Lion Axwijk

-Lion Axwijk (born 18 March 1984 in Amsterdam, Netherlands) is a Dutch footballer.
+Lion Axwijk (born 18 March 1984 in Amsterdam, Netherlands) is a Dutch retired footballer.

 Club career

 He played for Eredivisie league club RKC Waalwijk during the 2005–2006 season but was loaned to Eerste Divisie club SC Veendam in January 2006.
 He joined AGOVV Apeldoorn on a free transfer in summer 2006 and signed for two years.

 He later played for amateur sides IJsselmeervogels, SV Spakenburg, ASV De Dijk and OFC before joining Hellas Sport.

 He also played for the Dutch police team.

 Personal life

 His brother Iwan Axwijk played professionally for Eerste Divisie club Haarlem.